Case: Drilling a curved hole is hard – printing it isn't

 The Seco Tools coolant clamp attaches to the cutting edge of industrial turning heads.
 Coolant flows through the clamp, cooling the cutting edge and controlling the waste chips produced.

-Additive manufacturing allows an improved design for easier insert indexing and handling, which reduces down-time and boosts productivity.
-Curved internal channels – which would be impossible to drill but possible to print – improve high-pressure coolant flow to the cutting edge.
+Additive manufacturing (AM) enables an improved design for easier insert indexing and handling, which reduces down-time and boosts productivity.
+These benefits were put to the test in the case with the Seco Tools coolant clamp, whose curved internal channels are impossible to drill – but no match to print.
+Printing the clamp and thereby allowing for the coolant channels to become an integrated part of the component improved high-pressure coolant flow to the cutting edge.

 Productivity-increasing cooling clamps for JET GL-turning heads

 Additive manufacturing technology

 The additively manufactured coolant clamp is now an integrated part of the Seco JET GL Turning Heads, as well as of the vast majority of Seco Tools’ entire Jetstream Tooling® program – where the precise performance enable significantly improved results.
 The clamp advantages are countless, from the reduced down-time and improved productivity brought forth by quick and easy insert indexing, to the possibility of applying the high-pressure coolant straight to the cutting edge – improving tool life and chip control alike.

 "We see many more opportunities with the unique AM technology for other parts of our product program"

 "We see many more opportunities with the unique AM technology for other parts of our product program," says Jonas Thuresson, Senior R&D Engineer – Turning Products, Seco Tools.